ga-wdi-boston/git-basics-practice/README.md

 - <answer-here>
 - Do you have any burning questions about git or how you will use it in this course?
 -  <answer-here>

-After you've answered the questions, create a pull request with your response.

 ## [License](LICENSE)